-There are many types of envelopes provided in the application.
+There are many types of envelopes provided in Sterling B2B Integrator.
 Each envelope is defined by its envelope properties.
 These predefined enveloping and deenveloping business processes are available for you to incorporate into your own business processes.
 Envelope parameters specify whether the document is inbound or outbound:

-- ♦ Inbound envelopes identify documents that come into the application so they can be properly routed.
+• Inbound envelopes identify documents that come into Sterling B2B Integrator so they can be properly routed.
 Inbound envelopes also give you the option to translate documents when you choose to check documents for compliance.
+By

-By choosing to translate documents from within the envelope, you can reduce document processing time because you do not need to specify a separate Translation service step in the business process. - ◆ Outbound envelopes identify documents so that they can be sent to and received by trading partners.
+- choosing to translate documents from within the envelope, you can reduce document processing time because you do not need to specify a separate Translation service step in the business process. - Outbound envelopes identify documents so that they can be sent to and received by trading partners.

+Chapter 2.
 Wildcards in Envelopes